 iii.
 Describe the Lead Agency's analysis of the interaction between the additional amounts charged to families with the required family co-payment, and the ability of current subsidy payment rates to provide access to care without additional fees.

 The cost of childcare over the last 14 years has steadily increased.
 The percent of Type III providers serving CCAP children has risen to 82.4%.
 Policy changes in the last few years have led to more families qualifying for CCAP.
 The resulting waitlist is an indication that more funds are needed to provide access to care.
+Current copayment and provider rates do not appear to be restricting access.

-Current cog) Describe how Lead Agencies' payment practices described in 4.5 support equal access to a range of providers.
+g) Describe how Lead Agencies' payment practices described in 4.5 support equal access to a range of providers.